jscottbranson/rippled-livenet-monitor/README.md

 2. Attempt to reconnect to servers that stop sending new last_ledger index numbers (and send an admin warning if all servers stop advancing).
 3. Integrate with sqlite DBs to retrieve server and contact information mappings.
 4. Consider multithreading the websocket connections and output processor.
-5. Retry sending messages that fail
+5. Retry sending messages that fail (by piping them back into the queue).
 6. Support Discord, Slack, Mattermost, and email notifications.
+7. Notify validator subscribers if their ephemeral key changes.

 ## Notifications
 If enabled in `settings.py`, notifications will be sent at the following times: